cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* java.lang.String

-The time intervals when the rule will be active on Sundays, in increasing order from 00:00-24:00.
+Specify the time intervals when the rule is active on Sundays, in the increasing order from 00:00-24:00.

-If this parameter is omitted, the rule will be deactivated on Sundays.
+If this parameter omitted, the rule is deactivated on Sundays.
+API returns a formatted version of this string, which may cause Terraform drift if a unformatted value is used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#sun ZeroTrustGatewayPolicy#sun}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#sun ZeroTrustGatewayPolicy#sun}

 ---